 “They put a fucking torpedo in the water after us!”
 Percy shouted.
 “Looks like it hit one of the derelicts.”

-“This is not going to work Sylvia.
+“This is not going to work, Sylvia.
 They are just going to get closer and try again,” said Hemi.

 “I fucking know!”
 She lit a cheroot and sucked at it for a long time, the lingering petroleum smell in the air blended with the harsh tobacco smoke as it made its way into her lungs.
 “OK.
 Fuck.
 Bastian, keep watching.”